syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI functionalities.md

 ### Drag / Drop support in TDI

-The TDI document index can be changed by drag and drop like Visual Studio.
-This functionality can be enable or disable through the property **IsTDIDragDropEnabled** of DockingManager depends upon its value **True** or **False** respectively.
+The TDI document index can be changed by dragging and dropping it like Visual Studio.
+This functionality can be enabled or disabled through the property **IsTDIDragDropEnabled** of DockingManager depends upon its value **True** or **False** respectively.

 {% highlight xml %}